 - Performance prompts ask each student to create and present a performance or product based on the criteria outlined in the task.
-The teacher should record (film) the students' performances both to document them and to facilitate scoring. - The improvisation is performed with a partner, but each student is assessed separately. - Students must also respond to short-answer questions and prompts.
+The teacher should record (film) the student's final performance in order to document it and facilitate scoring. - Students must also respond to short-answer questions and prompts.
 Their answers may be written or oral.
 All written work must be completed on the response sheets provided.
 Oral responses may be recorded to facilitate scoring and to document each student's performance.